Performance Test Environment Setup

 3) An exact replica of the production system

 This is the most desired test environment which is extremely difficult to achieve due to its complexities and financial constraints but if it is achieved, the test results are 100% guaranteed.
-Some of the challenges which the performance testing teams face while preparing the exact replica of the live system are:
+Some of the challenges which the performance testing teams face while preparing the exact replica of the live system include:

 - Replicating the production servers architecture